WSU-cshimizu/ceg4110-group-project-not-my-fortepiano/deliverables/sdp.md

 How to make decisions: Whenever someone comes across an issue, we will discuss it amongst ourselves.

 This decision was made because nobody wanted to be "in charge".
+We decided that each milestone should take a week because that would take us to just before the last week of class.

 ## Timeline